-Jim Beck has thirty-six years of experience in the industrial and residential construction industry, with primary emphasis on safety and training.
-Mr. Beck has been teaching adult safety education since 1983.
-During his career, he has been employed by various companies with duties ranging from laborer to project superintendent.
-Mr. Beck has developed and presented adult education program with heavy emphasis on safety training for the construction industry as well as contract training for representatives of DOD, DOE and the EPA.
-As the Director of Safety and Health for a group of construction companies, Mr. Beck was responsible for OSHA, DOT and EPA compliance.
+Jim Beck has served as an Instructor for the EKU OTIEC since its inception and has over 30 years of experience in the industrial and residential construction safety industry.
+Throughout Mr. Beck’s career, he has been employed by various companies with duties ranging from laborer up to project superintendent.
+Jim has developed and presented a multitude of adult education programs with emphasis on safety training for the construction industry as well as contract training for representatives of DOD, DOE and the EPA.
+As the Director of Safety and Health for a group of construction companies, he was responsible for OSHA, DOT and EPA compliance.

 Gary Brown is an Associate Professor in the Department of Environmental Health at Eastern Kentucky University.
 He has a B.A. in Liberal Science from the State University of New York, an M.S. in Environmental and Occupational Health from Hunter College, and a Dr.P.H. in Occupational Safety and Health from the University of Alabama.
 Dr. Brown is a Certified Industrial Hygienist and has many professional affiliations, including being past president of the Association of environmental health Academic Programs (AEHAP) and current Undergraduate Mentor for AEHAP.
 He has over 20 years consulting experience in the environmental, industrial hygiene, and safety arenas.